rolandguelle/razer-blade-stealth-linux/README.md

 ### External monitor randomly going blank

 Workaround:
-- Change output channel to "HDMI / DisplayPort - Built in Audio" or connect headphones to the stereo jack.
+Change output channel to "HDMI / DisplayPort - Built in Audio" or connect headphones to the stereo jack.

+Discussion: #18

 # Credits